mnielsen/notes-on-writing/notes_on_writing.md

-# Notes on writing
+# Notes on writing well

-**Rough working notes on writing, by Michael Nielsen:** These are _rough_ notes.
+**Working notes, by Michael Nielsen:** These are _rough_ notes.
 I'm writing them to help improve my polished pieces of writing.
 They're not intended as models of prose in themselves.

 **Advice on writing is really advice on the psychology of reading:**
   Advice on writing is sometimes written in a tough-sounding,